- What Are Neural Tube Defects?

 - Benefits of Detecting Neural Tube Defects Before Birth

 - Who Is at Maximum Risk of Having a Baby with NTD?

 - Treatment for Neural Tube Defects in Babies

 - Can You Get Folic Acid from Food?

 Last Updated on

-During the early stages of pregnancy, the core structure that develops into the spinal cord and the brain are formed.
+During the early stages of pregnancy, the core structure that develops into the baby’s spinal cord and brain are formed.
 Due to some deficiencies and genetic factors, some foetuses develop these structures with some abnormality.
-These abnormalities stay and further get magnified as defects in the brain or spinal cord.
-These malformations are collectively called as neural tube defects (NTD).
-This article discusses the various aspects of this birth defect and the precautions that expecting mothers can take to deliver a healthy baby.
+These abnormalities stay and get magnified as defects in the brain or spinal cord.
+These malformations are collectively called neural tube defects (NTD).
+This article discusses the various aspects of this birth defect, and the precautions that expecting mothers can take to deliver a healthy baby.

-Neural tube defects are birth defects that are characterized by abnormalities in the spine, brain or spinal cord of the developing foetus.
+Neural tube defects are birth defects that are characterized by abnormalities in the spine or brain of the developing foetus.
 It is one of the most common forms of birth defects in babies worldwide.
-These defects occur during the first month of the pregnancy and are detected in the first trimester itself.
+These defects occur during the first month of the pregnancy, and are detected in the first trimester itself.

-The neural tube is a flat and tiny ribbon-shaped structure that develops in an embryo within the first few weeks of its formation.
-It is this primitive structure that gives rise to the brain and the spinal cord, in a fully developed baby.
-As this structure forms the basis of the vital organs, an abnormality in its development or differentiations results in a group of defects termed as neural tube defects.
+The neural tube is a flat and tiny ribbon-shaped structure that develops inside an embryo within the first few weeks of its formation.
+It is this primitive structure that gives rise to the brain and the spinal cord in a fully developed baby.
+As this structure forms the basis of the vital organs, an abnormality in its development or differentiation results in a group of defects termed as neural tube defects.